 The choice based credit system in higher education works on the simple principle of the choice being in students’ hands.
 Colleges provide subject options to students.
 Students can choose subjects according to their interests and credits required for that particular semester.

-Benefits of MasterSoft CBCS Software for Higher Education Institutions
+Benefits Of MasterSoft CBCS Software

 Institutes may face difficulties in implementing and managing CBCS as the subjects chosen by every student is different.
 MasterSoft CBCS System Software developed in compliance with the guidelines set by the University Grants Commission (UGC) can help Institutes with this.
 It manages student curriculum, mapping of credits, generation of student performance reports, handles the examination timetable, and processes.
 After examination, the student information system software also produces online reports cards of students which enable them to access it from anywhere.